 Now, add almond flour and oat flour to the food processor and pulse a couple of times to incorporate.

 Get a baking pan lined with some parchment paper and press this first layer gently down into it, using your wet fingers and a spatula or spoon if needed.

 Make sure the layer is just sticky enough to stick together but not super wet — you can adjust the quantity of the almond flour or plant-based milk to achieve the best consistency here!

-Spread the goodness on your almond cookie layer with a spoon, then cover the baking dish and place it into the freezer to harden for about an hour.
+Pour the caramel on your almond cookie layer with a spoon, then cover the baking dish and place it into the freezer to harden for about an hour.

-In the meantime, melt your dark chocolate on the stove or in the microwave using this awesome guide if you’re unsure how to do so.
+In the meantime, melt your dark chocolate on the stove or in the microwave.
+Check out this awesome guide if you’re unsure how to do so!

 Once your caramel has had time to set in the freezer, remove your baking dish and pour the melted chocolate on top of your two layers.

-Once you’re ready to enjoy your sweet and healthy treats, cut them into squares or slices and serve cold!
+Once you’re ready to enjoy your sweet and healthy treats, cut them into squares or slices and serve cold!15+ Chocolate Desserts →

 - If you don’t have any almond butter, you can make this recipe with cashew, peanut butter or even tahini for a nut-free version.

-- Should you not be able to get as many dates, feel free to replace those in the almond cookie layer with some kind of light syrup like rice or agave.
+- Should you not be able to get as many dates, feel free to replace them with light syrup like rice or agave.